-Price includes pre- and post-operative radiographs, epidural (hindlimb), medications, and follow-up radiographs at 4 and 8 weeks.
+Price includes pre- and post-operative radiographs, epidural (hind limb), and follow-up radiographs at 4 and 8 weeks.

 At Advanced Veterinary Care we offer a variety of options to try to give your pet the best chance of healing correctly, quickly, and cost-effectively.
 Regardless of the treatment the patient receives, keeping the patient quiet and reserved for a minimum of 6 weeks is recommended.
 Dr. Britton Bradberry tailors a post-operative plan for each patient to ensure the best chances of successful healing.
 If your pet is in need of fracture repair, remember the “advanced” in our name!

 Although splinting and casting have their place in veterinary medicine, some fractures require a more advanced surgical approach.
 Casting can be applied successfully with an oblique fracture in a distal limb.
-Casting or splinting is never recommended in a femur or humerus fracture, because the joints above and below the fracture must be stabilized in order to have proper healing.
+Casting or splinting is never recommended in a femur or humerus fracture, because the joints above and below the fracture are not able to be stabilized, which is required for proper healing.

 Pins and wires